Instructor: Dr. Manil Suri

 - TESTS will be given twice in the semester.
 The dates will be announced at least 2 weeks in advance.

 - FINAL This will be cumulative.
-There will be a practice final on Mon, Dec 8 during regular class hours.
-The scheduled final will be on Mon, Dec 15 from 6 to 8 pm in MP 204.
+Two finals will be given, the first on Mon, Dec 9, during regular class hours.
+The second final will be on TBA from 1 to 3 pm in SOND 111.
 Only the higher-scoring final out of these two will be counted (so you get two shots at it!).
 All quizzes, tests and the final are closed book.

 - MAKE-UPS for TESTS will only be allowed under special circumstances with written documentation and prior approval if possible.
 If you miss a test, contact me immediately (i.e. on that day) via e-mail (or phone).
 MAKE-UPS for QUIZZES will not be ordinarily given, since the lowest two scores are dropped.
 (If your final grade at the end of the course turns out to hinge on a missed quiz, then suitable accommodation will be made, PROVIDED you have a good reason for your absence.)